junxit/us-congress-bills-114/metadata.md

 - 2015-01-07 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 39 (Roll no. 10). (text: CR H84-85)
 - 2015-01-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 381 - 39 (Roll no. 10).(text: CR H84-85)
 - 2015-01-07 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2015-01-08 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.